 Are the results available by division or discipline?
-NO
+No

 Are the results comparable to data of other universities?
-YES
+Yes

-What is the estimated cost of administration? \$275 participation fee pus per-student sampling fee based on undergraduate enrollment.
-Total cost varies, from approximately \$2,500 to \$5,000.
+What is the estimated cost of administration?

+There is a \$275 participation fee plus a per-student sampling fee based on undergraduate enrollment.
+The total cost varies from approximately \$2,500 to \$5,000.